Batsuit: Batman: Gotham Knight

 In Batman: Gotham Knight (2008), a DC Universe Animated Original Movie set between Batman Begins and The Dark Knight, details of the Batsuit are shown.
-The suit has many characteristics of the Batman Begins suit, but on the segment "Field Test", Batman upgrades the suit with an advanced motion scanner that has an electromagnetic gyro which produces a magnetic shield capable to deflect small-arms fire before he abandons it because of the danger to bystanders of its random deflections.
-On "In Darkness Dwells", it is shown that there's an infrared scope built within the cowl, along with a rebreather that can be folded within it.
-There's a wireless relay communicator in the cowl.
-Its signals are locked with quantum cryptology and bounced through a dozen different satellites (presumably the WayneComs).
-As per the animation styles the suit varies between versions of the Batman Begins costume and the Comic Book costumes, including the similarity to the outfits from The New Batman Adventures and Justice League.
+The suit has many characteristics of the Batman Begins suit, but in the segment "Field Test", Batman upgrades the suit with an advanced motion scanner that has an electromagnetic gyro attached, which produces a magnetic shield capable of deflecting small-arms fire.
+He uses this for a short time before abandoning it, due to the danger to bystanders from its random deflections.
+During "In Darkness Dwells", it is shown that there's an infrared scope built within the cowl, along with a rebreather that can be folded within it.
+In addition, there is a wireless relay communicator built in the cowl, with its signals locked with quantum cryptology and bounced through a dozen different satellites (presumably the WayneComs).
+As per the animation styles for each segment, the suit varies between versions of the Batman Begins costume and the comic book costumes, including the similarity to the outfits from The New Batman Adventures and Justice League.